BullyHunter32/bSecure/README.md

 - Family share alt detection
 - Detects recently made steam accounts (within 1 week)
 - Detects un-setup community profiles
+- Detects detoured screengrab functions
+- Notifies superadmins when cslua is enabled just in case they are unaware
+- Detects and prevents meth's chat spamming

 ... and there are more to come :)